whatisnuclear/website/thorium-myths.md

-- [Pascal-Emmanuel Gobry,"This energy source could solve all of our problems — so why is no one talking about it?"](https://theweek.com/articles/450000/energy-source-could-solve-all-problems--why-no-talking-about) Woah this is a really good yarn.
-Again, hits most myths but even makes up some new ones.
+- [Pascal-Emmanuel Gobry,"This energy source could solve all of our problems — so why is no one talking about it?"](https://theweek.com/articles/450000/energy-source-could-solve-all-problems--why-no-talking-about) Again, hits most myths but even makes up some new ones.
 Best quote:

   {:.blockquote}